Edit

 Wave demand replenishment creates replenishment work, based on demand, if the quantity that is required for production orders, kanbans, outbound orders, or loads isn't available when a wave creates work.
 The replenishment template contains information about the item criteria, the unit of measure, the demand increment, and the location.

 In addition to creating a template, you must specify some replenishment settings in the wave template.
-The wave template should contain a wave step for replenishment that is run only if an item isn't successfully allocated.
+The wave template should contain a wave step for replenishment that runs only if an item isn't successfully allocated.
 This replenishment wave step uses a wave step code to determine which replenishment template should be used.
 In addition to having a wave step for replenishment, you must make sure that Replenish is selected in the Methods section of the wave template.

 The Replenishment template page includes an Allow wave demand to use unreserved quantities check box.
 Select this check box if demand replenishment should be able to deduct unreserved quantities from work that is generated from the selected replenishment template.
 To enable demand replenishment templates to use this logic, select this check box for every existing replenishment template.
-When demand replenishment is triggered in the warehouse, it will deduct the demand from existing replenishment work that has unreserved quantities, if the work originates from replenishment templates where the Allow wave demand to use unreserved quantities check box is selected.
+When demand replenishment is triggered in the warehouse, it deducts the demand from existing replenishment work that has unreserved quantities, if the work originates from replenishment templates where the Allow wave demand to use unreserved quantities check box is selected.

 Demand replenishment is supported for sales orders, transfer orders, production orders, and kanbans.